 Once such problem is mold growth.
 With poor ventilation, mold can have a chance to grow inside your home.
 If exposed to mold, or even stale air, for an extended period of time, the potential for health issues can be high.
 Headaches and fatigue are common problems in homes with poor circulation.
 If not resolved, long periods of exposure to this air or mold can lead to much more sever health issues.
 Aside from health issues, poor air quality resulting in mold can also cause significant structural damage to a home.

 By taking care of the root of the poor air problem through proper ventilation, all of these issues can be avoided.
 As mentioned above, replacing poor air with clean, fresh air is the key to maintaining high indoor air quality.
-This air exchange process can be expedited with the use of certain equipment.
+This air swapping process can be expedited with the use of certain equipment.
 BelRed offers a number of different options that help the exchange occur.
 Some of these options include:

 · Timed fresh air intakes